dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1649: Racial bias leads to harmful consequences.
+### T1649: Harmful beliefs lead to discrimination and prejudice.

 |Support|
 |---|